Pepper Joe's Gardening Tips - Transplanting Hot Pepper Plants

-Being a 100% organic operation I prefer to give my plants a watering with fish emulsion every 2 weeks.
-On the alternate weeks I'll spray them with 2 tbs. of epsom salt per quart of water top give them a magnesium shot-in-the-arm.
+I prefer to give my plants a watering with fish emulsion every 2 weeks.
+On the alternate weeks I'll spray them with 2 tbsp. of epsom salt per quart of water top give them a magnesium shot-in-the-arm.
 But any commercial type of plant food will work if you are not an organic gardener.

 I also prefer mulch to keep the soil moist.
 My preference is grass clippings.
 I apply it around the stem about 2 weeks after transplanting.
 You can actually make your garden maintenance free by picking up grass clippings throughout the neighborhood and spreading a 6" layer of mulch into the whole garden.
 If you're organic just check with the homeowner to see if he uses chemicals.
 Actually I seek out imperfect lawns with some weeds to be safe.

 Want to expand your growing list?
 Don't forget to look into our huge selection of pepper seeds and live pepper plants.
 From the hottest to the sweetest, we got the perfect pepper for you.